ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dt><code>--workers WORKER</code></dt>
 <dd>The number of worker nodes that you want to deploy in your cluster.
 If you do not specify this option, a cluster with one worker node is created.
 This value is optional for standard clusters and is not available for free clusters.
 <p class="important">If you create a cluster with only one worker node per zone, you might experience issues with Ingress.
-For high availability, create a cluster with at least two workers per zone.</p>
+For high availability, create a cluster with at least two workers per zone.</br>
-<p class="important">Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
+</br>Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.</p></dd>

 <dt><code>--disable-disk-encrypt</code></dt>
 <dd>Worker nodes feature AES 256-bit disk encryption by default; [learn more](/docs/containers?topic=containers-security#encrypted_disk).
 To disable encryption, include this option.</dd>